Best Online Degrees in: Business Administration

 - Accounting.
 In this technical and numbers-oriented class, students will learn how to maintain financial records of business transactions.
 They will also learn how to prepare statements concerning assets, liabilities, and results.

 - Organizational Behavior.
 This interdisciplinary field includes sociology, psychology, communication, and management to study the actions and attitudes of individuals, groups, and structures within an organization.
 Students will learn about the impact of these attitudes on the organization's function and performance.

 - Economics.
 Students may take several classes within the field of economics, including macroeconomics, microeconomics, and econometrics.
 Generally speaking, these classes will focus on the study of how individuals, businesses, governments, and societies choose to spend their time and money and allocate resources.

 Since strong interpersonal communication skills are essential in business-related fields, students will collaborate with peers while working on group projects and case studies.
 Students will take exams, and on occasion, they may also complete essays.

 A degree in business administration leads to a wide range of careers, since students develop managerial skills that pertain to a number of fields.
 Graduates of this program may work as accountants, consultants, and investment bankers.
 They may work in hotels, restaurants, or small businesses, among other industries, where they may budget, organize, plan, hire, direct, control, and otherwise manage these organizations.

 As potential careers vary, so do projected salaries.
-The median pay for accountants was $61,690 per year in 2010, according to the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook.
+The median pay for accountants was $61,690 per year, according to the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook.
 The same year, the median pay for economists was $89,450.
 Note that salary projections will vary based on job availability, as well as employer, level of experience, location, and general economic circumstances.